Patuxent River Park

 Park guests can enjoy a wide range of outdoor recreational opportunities including camping, hiking, bicycling, horseback riding, fishing, hunting, boating, kayaking, canoeing, archaeology and nature study.

-The park provides canoe and kayak rentals , facilities for camping and picnics , guided educational programs, and special programs and events for people of all ages.
+The park provides canoe and kayak rentals, facilities for camping, guided educational programs, and special programs and events for people of all ages.
 Reservations are required for most activities.

 The American Indian Village at Patuxent River Park replicates an Eastern Woodland Village with various components giving visitors opportunities to explore the history of the Indigenous peoples of Prince George's County, Maryland and the surrounding areas.
 Enhance your visit to the Village by doing the following: